Kuhn–Popper debate: Philosophical influences

-Karl Popper's initial perspectives paid tribute to Bertrand Russel and Tarski.
+Karl Popper's initial perspectives paid tribute to Bertrand Russell and Tarski.
 However Popper soon diverted from these early influences, rejecting specific linguistic analyses as a means to derive deeper meanings from, favoring less-specific cases instead (finding social systems to be too complex a system to deconstruct from deductive inference.)
 Often Popper looked for how language was broadly used, and from there, deconstructed anti-rationalist tendencies such as historicism and Marxism using falsifiability.
 This approach largely removed him from the dominant Neo-Kantian tradition.

 Popper's philosophical doctrine is that of critical rationalism.
 It is dependent upon a theory for attaining knowledge which rejected causation as a viable path to knowledge due its inability to explain future events.
 This is inspired by Hume's problem of induction, where Hume says:"...the supposition, that the future resembles the past, is not founded on arguments of any kind,' but is deriv'd entirely from habit."In The Logic of Scientific Discovery Popper refuted Hume's final sentiment that nothing can be known due to the illusory nature of the world, and instead proposed a deductive model of science.
 This model is rationalist, but critical insofar as it actively rejects inductivism.